dadthegamer/Firebotpy/README.md

-This is a firebot library to connect to Firebots API.
+This is a pyhton libary to connect to Firebots API.
 This is a standalone project that is not associated with the offical firebot. <br>

 ```
 pip install firebotpy